thavinb/AmpRecon/README.md

 }
 ```

-After adding the profile you can run using your custome profile name through `-profile`:
+After adding the profile you can run using your custom profile name through `-profile`:

 ```bash
 nextflow run main.nf \